itouch2/LazyFadeInView/README.md

 # LazyFadeInView
-LazyFadeInView is a cool way to animate the appearnce of a label.
+LazyFadeInView is a cool way to animate the apperance of a label.
 This effect is a clone of [Secret app](https://itunes.apple.com/us/app/secret-speak-freely/id775307543?mt=8).

 ## Usage
 To use LazyFadeInView, create a `LazyFadeInView` and add it to your view.
 It will animate to show up once it's text is set.